 Treating knee osteoarthritis is, basically, we can break it down into two components.
 There's reducing the inflammation within the knee, and then there's getting all of the muscles and the biomechanics right to take the pressure off of the knee so that the same forces aren’t going through it so the inflammation doesn’t re-accumulate.

-In general, physical therapy can be very effective in getting the pain from arthritis to go away, and importantly, keeping it away.
-Essentially, it involves stretching and strengthening the muscles in the right way, such as strengthening the quadriceps, stretching the hip flexors, often stretching the ITP, these things help to unload the knee so that the knee has a chance to rest and recover itself.
+In general, physical therapy can be very effective in terms of getting the pain from arthritis to go away, and importantly, from keeping it away.
+Essentially, it involves stretching and strengthening the muscles in the right way, so, strengthening the quadriceps, stretching the hip flexors, often stretching the ITB.
+These things help to unload the knee so that the knee has a chance to rest and to recover itself.

-By getting the biomechanics better, it also helps to take the pressure off so that the inflammation doesn’t re-accumulate.
-Also, it’s often important to look at the feet to make sure that the pressure is being dissipated appropriately.
-If people are hyperpronated or if their feet roll in, then sometimes a custom or over-the-counter orthotic can be very helpful as well.
+By also, by getting the biomechanics better, it also helps take the pressures off so that the inflammation doesn’t re-accumulate.
+Also, it’s often important to look at the feet to make sure that the pressure is being dissipated appropriately in the foot.
+If people are hyperpronated or if their feet roll in, then sometimes an orthotic, either a custom or over-the-counter orthotic, can be very helpful there as well.

-So the job of someone like me, with the kinds of interventions that I do with physical therapists and all the different healthcare professionals, one of the important things is to break that cycle.
-Sometimes just breaking the cycle (taking away the pain), allows the person to be more active, and a lot of the times the weight loss will take care of itself.
-Obviously, things like diet, nutrition, and overall exercise are very important, but if you can just take away the pain and break the cycle, the person will start moving better, the weight starts coming off and then you start spiraling in the right direction instead of the wrong direction.
+So the job of someone like me, with the kinds of interventions that I can do and with physical therapists and all the different healthcare professionals, one of the important things is to break that cycle, right?
+Because sometimes just breaking the cycle, taking away the pain, allows the person to be more active.
+And then a lot of times the weight loss will take care of itself.
+Obviously, things like diet, nutrition, overall exercise, those things are very important, but if you can just take away the pain, break that cycle, the person starts moving better, the weight starts coming off, and then you start spiraling in the right direction instead of the wrong direction.